qmonnet/rbpf/README.md

 * The JIT compiler produces an unsafe program: memory access are not tested at runtime (yet).
 Use with caution.

-* Contrary to the interpreter, if a division by 0 is attempted, the JIT program returns `0xffffffffffffffff` and exits cleanly (no `panic!()`).
+* If a division by 0 is attempted by a JIT-ted program, the program returns `0xffffffffffffffff` and exits cleanly (no `panic!()`).
 This is because the author has not found how to make `panic!()` work from the generated assembly so far.